TheiaSpace/ESAT-STM32L4-platform/README.md

+# Arduino Core for Theia Space's ESAT Boards (STM32L4)

+These are the support files needed to use Theia Space's STM32L4-based ESAT boards with Arduino.

+Use Arduino 1.8.0 or newer.

+## Supported boards

+ESAT ADCS.

+## Copyright and license

 Copyright (C) 2018 Theia Space, Universidad Politécnica de Madrid

 This file is part of Theia Space's ESAT core for Arduino for